andgineer/TRegExpr/docs/regular_expressions.rst

 Regular expressions are a handy way to specify patterns of text.

-So you can validate user input, search for some patterns like emails of phone numbers on web pages or in some documents and so on.
+With regular expressions you can validate user input, search for some patterns like emails of phone numbers on web pages or in some documents and so on.

 Below is complete regular expressions cheat sheet just on one page.